 - Hyphens.
 Use a hyphen to join unit modifiers or to clarify usage.
 For example: a cross-sectional-equation; re-form.
 See Webster’s for correct usage.

 - Keywords.
-The abstract must be followed by at least three keywords to assist in indexing the paper and identifying qualified reviewers.
+The abstract must be followed by at least five keywords to assist in indexing the paper and identifying qualified reviewers.
 Keywords must contain four parts: the discipline of the study, concepts investigated, method/process, and geographic location of study, country, continent.

 An abstract of about 100-150 words should be presented on a separate page immediately preceding the text.
 The Abstract must contain five parts written in one paragraph: Introduction to the topic, chief purpose/ objective, method, results, and conclusion.

 The text of the paper should start with a section labeled “Introduction,” which provides what the paper is about, related literature, the gap, and what the author intends to do with the gap.
 Both the Abstract and the Introduction should be relatively nontechnical yet clear enough for an informed reader to understand the manuscript’s contribution.